Diamondandres96/Diamondandres96/README.md

 ---

-## 📂 Projects

 ### 🔐 Hack The Box – Retired Machines
 - **Lame**: Explored SMB vulnerabilities and privilege escalation techniques.
 - **Bashed**: Practiced web shell exploitation and post-exploitation strategies.

-### 🛠️ Python Automation Scripts
-- Developed scripts for network scanning and data parsing to streamline tasks.

-### 🌐 Portfolio Website
-- Created a personal website to showcase projects and skills using HTML, CSS, and JavaScript.

 ---